jasonashton/canvas-alexa/README.md

 ---
 This is intended to add a Skill to the Amazon Alexa Library for the Canvas Learning Management System

+## How to use this
+Currently the software does not support OAuth so you'll need to create a canvas log in token and put it in the file 'auth-token.txt'.
+The skill can then be set up in the Alexa skills kit

-Goals are to be able to ask Alexa:
+### What to ask
+>Alexa, ask Canvas for my most recent grades

-> What are my most recent grades?
+>Alexa, ask Canvas for my most recent grades in Algorithms

-> What are my overall grades?